apollographql/federation/Contributing.md

 `cargo 1.42.0 (86334295e 2020-01-31)`

+**Getting a recent schema:**
+Some CLI commands talk to the Apollo backend GraphQL API.
+We generate some Rust code from the schema combined with .graphql files that contain queries.
+The cli project's build.rs script downloads the schema if it's not in the file system (in a path that's .gitignored), if it exists, the script does nothing.

+If the `UPDATE_SCHEMA` environment variable is set, we download the schema if the etag header from the remote is different from the local copy.

 **Testing the project**
 Rust has great built-in test tooling.
 You can write tests in-line or under the tests folder for each crate.
 Tests under the `tests` folder should be integration whereas inline should be unit tests.
 You can run `cargo test` to test all of the crates at once.
 For more info on how to write tests, look to similar parts of the codebase or read the [rustlang.org article](https://doc.rust-lang.org/book/ch11-00-testing.html) on testing